 Recent News from the Lab

-- Recent popular article about our cotton climate change adaptations study: Adapting crops for future climate conditions AgriLife Today.
-October 13, 2021.
+- Recent popular article about our cotton climate change adaptations study appeared in AgriLife Today: Adapting crops for future climate conditions.

 The ever-increasing pressure for land and water resources requires their efficient use to meet various agricultural and non-agricultural needs.
 The overall goal of the Geospatial Hydrology research program is to develop and evaluate climate-resilient, regenerative agricultural strategies for conserving soil and water, enhancing crop water productivity, and protecting soil and water quality in diverse agroecosystems.
 We accomplish this goal by using hydrologic, ecosystem, and crop growth models and data analysis approaches.